ainakar/pb-karate/content/_index.md

   - block: cta-card
     content:
       title: Welcome to our blogsite!
-      # text: To our blogsite!
+      text: Discover our journey, one story at a time.
       button:
         text: A word from the club's founder
         url: blog/welcome/